Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 # Milestone Report

-Huhuu & happy day there
+Huhuu & happy day there again, here the second submission of the Milestone 1 Proof of Achievement (PoA) since the first one lacked stated deliverables:

-Since we had to go through a proposal change request, we had some heavy delays on the proposal.
-However, everything is set now and here we go, reporting on the successful completion of the first Milestone of this proposal.

 ## What wanted to be achieved in this milestone: